wavefrontHQ/docs/pages/doc/wavefront_usage_info.md

 </thead>
 <tr>
 <td><strong>Find areas with high PPS and take action</strong> </td>
-<td>If your Wavefront instance ingests high-cardinality data or if you scan a lot of data during query processing, high PPS results.
+<td>If your Wavefront instance ingests high-cardinality data or if you scan a lot of data during query processing, you'll get high PPS usage.
 Query processing happens:
 <ul><li>When a dashboard renders data.</li>
 <li>When an alert is checked.</li></ul>
 </td>